Skip to Content

 The language barrier is a problem because Polish is a tough language to learn.
 You won’t achieve anything in any Polish institutions if you try to speak English.
 Trust me, we tried 😉

-This applies to making friends slightly and might not be easy to blend it properly if you don’t speak the language (although it’s the same in every country, in the Netherlands it was actually harder).
+This slightly applies to making friends too, it might not be easy to blend it properly if you don’t speak the language (although it’s the same in every country, in the Netherlands it was actually harder).

 Drinking

 It’s not a secret that Poles like to drink and many foreigners can’t handle it (maybe apart from Irish).
-If you attend a Polish wedding people basically drink a shot of vodka or liquor before every dance.
+If you attend a Polish wedding, people drink a shot of vodka or liquor before every dance.
 It takes getting used to.

-However, don’t get a wrong idea – Polish people are very hospitable and cherish traditional values when it comes to the family.
+However, don’t get the wrong idea – Polish people are very hospitable and cherish traditional values when it comes to the family.

 We are interested in retiring to Poland but would like to calculate the tax burden.
 Can you reference any sites or actual accountants who can help out?